The fileserver froze on me this morning, and again this afternoon. Best

 configurations.
 Various attempts to fix it with hdparm

 failed miserably.
-Installing acpid
+Installing acpid, while clearly necessary,

 didn't help either.